Skip to content

 Equity Risk Premium Calculator

-Calculate the equity risk premium as expected stock return minus the prevailing Treasury yield — what investors demand for taking equity risk.
+Calculate the equity risk premium as expected stock return minus the prevailing risk-free rate — what investors demand for taking equity risk.

 What this tool does

-The equity risk premium is the excess return that investors demand for holding stocks over safer Treasury instruments.
-This calculator estimates that premium by taking your expected stock market return and subtracting the current Treasury yield.
-The result displays both the absolute percentage point difference and the relative premium as a proportion of the Treasury yield itself.
-The difference between your two inputs drives the entire calculation—higher expected stock returns or lower Treasury yields increase the premium.
+The equity risk premium is the excess return that investors demand for holding stocks over safer government bonds.
+This calculator estimates that premium by taking your expected stock market return and subtracting the current risk-free rate.
+The result shows the premium as a percentage-point spread, along with a simple rating that places it in a low, moderate, or high band.
+The difference between your two inputs drives the entire calculation: a higher expected stock return or a lower risk-free rate widens the premium.
 This tool works for comparing market conditions across time periods or evaluating whether current equity valuations reflect appropriate compensation for stock volatility.
 Note that the calculator assumes your expected stock return estimate is realistic; results are educational illustrations and do not account for inflation adjustments, tax effects, or individual portfolio composition.

 Formula Used